mitsuba-renderer/drjit/docs/autodiff.rst

 3. ``y`` is a differentiable output accumulating an expression that depends on the variables in categories 1 and 2 (``y += f(x, i)``).

-In contrast is *not* important that the loop counter ``i`` linearly increases, that there is a loop counter at all, or that the loop runs for a uniform number of iterations.
+In contrast it is *not* important that the loop counter ``i`` linearly increases, that there is a loop counter at all, or that the loop runs for a uniform number of iterations.

 When the conditions explained above are satisfied, specify ``max_iterations=-1`` to :py:func:`dr.while_loop() <while_loop>`.
 This tells